 Who is MoodGYM for?

 MoodGYM was originally designed for young people between 15 to 25 years of age, however, the MoodGYM program has been found to be effective in reducing symptoms of depression in older age groups.
-MoodGYM attracts users of all ages.
+MoodGYM is described as being suitable for users 16 years and older.
+MoodGYM is also available in German at moodgym.de.

 Is there a cost to use MoodGYM?